sajari/sdk-react/Tutorial.md

 npm install -g create-react-app
 ```

 This will install the tool globally onto your system.
 Next we're going to pick a name for our project and create it.
-We'll go with `hello-sajari` for now.
+We'll go with `hello-world` for now.

 ```
-create-react-app hello-sajari
+create-react-app hello-world
 ```

-This will create a directory called `hello-sajari` with your project in it in the current working directory.
+This will create a directory called `hello-world` with your project in it in the current working directory.
 We're done with the `create-react-app` tool now.

 Our new project only has 2 commands we need to worry about. `npm start` and `npm run build`.
 The former will run a hot-reloading server for your code, the latter will build an optimised bundle.